ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

 Engaging in the code review process
 -----------------------------------

 When code managers receive a pull request to commit the code changes, it is recommended that they add at least two code reviewers to review the code and at least one of the reviewers has write permission.
 The reviewers will write comments about the code changes and give a recommendation as to whether the code changes can be committed.
-What kinds of code changes will be accepted in the repository is beyond the scope of this document; future ufs-weather-model code management may have detailed answer for that.
+What kinds of code changes will be accepted in the repository is beyond the scope of this document; future ufs-weather-model code management documents may have a detailed answer for that.

 Reviewers may suggest some code changes during the review process.
 Developers need to respond to these comments in order to get code changes committed.
 If developers make further changes to their branch, reviewers need to check the code changes again.
 When both reviewers give recommendation to commit the code, code managers will merge the changes into the repository.